-- Declare the full amount of any income before foreign taxes were withheld.
+- Declare the full amount of any income (that is, the amount before foreign taxes were withheld).

-In some cases, income you have earned from outside of Canada may be exempt from tax in Canada due to a tax treaty with your previous country.
-You must still report the income on your tax return.
-You can deduct the exempt part on line 25600 of your tax return.
+In some cases, income you earned from a country other than Canada may be exempt from tax in Canada due to a tax treaty.
+But you must still report the income on your tax return.
+You can deduct the exempt part on line 25600 of the form.

 Are you interested in saving money on your taxes?
 Watch our video from our tax expert, Emily, who explains three tax breaks for new Canadian residents.

 When you’re a Canadian resident, you have to report any foreign property you own that has an adjusted cost base above $100,000 at any period during the year.
 This includes bank accounts, stocks, bonds, and real estate.
 You make the declaration on Form T1135, Foreign Income Verification Statement.